Skip to Main Content

 The impact of a brain tumor on a child’s quality of life varies widely.
 Some children with brain tumors show few lasting effects after treatment.
 Other children may have long-term problems.

-• Thinking, learning, memory, attention, and processing information
+• Problems in thinking, learning, memory, attention, or processing information

-• Behavior, emotions, and social function
+• Changes in behavior, emotions, or social function

 • Speech, hearing, and vision problems